Is melatonin safe while breastfeeding?

 Can I take sleeping pills while breastfeeding?

-Kramer says that sleeping pills like zolpidem are considered safe while breastfeeding but should only be used occasionally and sparingly.
+Kramer says that sleeping pills like zolpidem are considered safe while breastfeeding but should only be used occasionally, sparingly and under a doctor’s supervision.
 The same goes for benzodiazepines (anxiety medications sometimes used to fall asleep), he says.

 The reason why zolpidem and benzodiazepines may be safe is because only small amounts of them pass into breast milk, according to research.
 Still, all babies are different and it may not be advisable to take these medications if you are breastfeeding a medically vulnerable baby.